Aqidah: Usul al-din

-Muʿtazilite is an Unorthodox Sunni School.
+Mu'tazilis

 In terms of the relationship between human beings and their creator, the Muʿtazila emphasize human free will over predestination.
 They also reduced the divine attributes to the divine essence.
-The Mu’tazilites are considered heretics by all the traditional Sunni Islamic schools of theology.
+The Mu'tazilites are considered heretics by all the traditional Sunni Islamic schools of theology.

-Asharism
+Sunni schools

+Sunni Muslim theology is the theology and interpretation of creed (aqidah) that derived from the Qur'an and Hadith.

+Ash'aris

+The eponymous founder of this school is Abu al-Hasan al-Ash'ari, one of the first to study under but then quit the Mu'tazilis.
+He then towards the end of his life became an Ashari.
+It was the historic foe of the Mu'tazili school, the "rationalists" in terms of speculative theology.

-Asharism accepts reason in regard of exegetical matters and traditionalistic ideas.
-What God does or commands — as revealed in the Quran and ahadith — is by definition just.
+Ash'arism accepts reason over evidence in regard of exegetical matters and traditionalistic ideas.
+What God does or commands—as revealed in the Quran and ahadith—is by definition just.
 What He prohibits is by definition unjust.
 Right and wrong are objective realities.
-The Quran is the uncreated word of God in essence, however it is created then it takes on a form in letters or sound.
+The Quran is the uncreated word of God in essence, however, it is created when it takes on a form in letters or sound.

-Maturidism
+Some scholars, especially those of the Hanbali school, such as Ibn Qudamah spoke harshly against the Ash'aris, saying "It is obligatory to abandon the people of innovation and misguidance.", going on to list deviant groups, in which he mentioned the Asha'ris.
+Other scholars outside of the Hanbali madhhab such as Shafi’i, Maliki, and Hanafi scholars, and some of the later Hanbali scholars accepted them into Ahlus Sunnah Wal Jamaah and did not view them as deviants.

+Maturidis

+Maturidism is a Sunni theological school founded by Abu Mansur al-Maturidi, holding many positions in common with the Ash'aris but differing from them on others.
+Much like the Ash'arite approach to Qur'anic verses that could yield an anthropomorphic concept of God, they affirmed His transcendence while understanding these expressions by the conventional figurative meanings they had garnered in Arabic.

 Maturidism holds, that humans are creatures endowed with reason, that differentiates them from animals.
-Further, The relationship between people and God differs from that of nature and God; humans are endowed with free will, but due to God's sovereignty, God creates the acts the humans choose, so humans can perform them.
+Further, the relationship between people and God differs from that of nature and God; humans are endowed with free will, but due to God's sovereignty, God creates the acts the humans choose, so humans can perform them.
 Ethics can be understood just by reason and do not need prophetic guidances.
 Maturidi also considered hadiths as unreliable, when they are in odd with reason.
 However, the human mind alone could not grasp the entire truth, thus it is in need of revelation in regard of mysterious affairs.
-Further, Maturidism opposes anthropomorphism and similtute, while simultaneously does not deny the divine attributes.
+Further, Maturidism opposes anthropomorphism and similitude, while simultaneously does not deny the divine attributes.
 They must be either interpreted in the light of Tawhid or be left out.